 Teaching English to Speakers of Other Languages (TESOL) requires not only a good mastery of the English language but also a good understanding of methodological approaches and the connections between research, theory and professional practice.
 Applied Linguistics at Warwick has a proven track record with over 30 years of training students from around the world in English Language Teaching (ELT).

-The new structure allows us to capture new, cutting edge developments and showcase staff expertise at its best in an ever growing range of specialist areas.
+Our programme structure allows us to capture new, cutting edge developments and showcase staff expertise at its best in an ever growing range of specialist areas.

 - Growing range of specialisms based on cutting edge staff expertise